-In addition to permanent staff, Orange Grove Fostercare has a pool of staff who work on an independent, self-employed basis across a variety of roles in the company, e.g. Independent Form F Assessors, Sessional Social Workers offering placement support, Independent Investigators for formal complaints, Therapeutic Support, Child Helpline Co-ordinator, Medical Advisers and an Education Coordinator who provides advice, support and guidance on educational issues for children looked after.
+In addition to permanent staff, Orange Grove Foster Care has a pool of staff who work on an independent, self-employed basis across a variety of roles in the company, e.g. Independent Form F Assessors, Sessional Social Workers offering fostering support, Independent Investigators for formal complaints, Therapeutic Support, Child Helpline Co-ordinator, Medical Advisers and an Education Coordinator who provides advice, support and guidance on educational issues for children looked after.

-All Orange Grove Fostercare Therapists hold appropriate qualifications and membership of a nationally recognised organisation relevant to their work.
+All Orange Grove Foster Care Therapists hold appropriate qualifications and membership of a nationally recognised organisation relevant to their work.
 They have extensive experience in understanding the emotional needs of children and young people, especially those in Care.

-For all staff verification of formal qualifications is assured and Orange Grove Fostercare carries out the required checks and enquiries, comparable to those of permanent staff, to ensure that the welfare of children and young people is safeguarded and promoted.
+For all self-employed staff verification of formal qualifications is assured and Orange Grove Foster Care carries out the required checks and enquiries, comparable to those of permanent staff, to ensure that the welfare of children and young people is safeguarded and promoted.

-All staff who undertake work for Orange Grove Fostercare have contracts of employment and job descriptions or contractual briefs.
+All staff who undertake work for Orange Grove Foster Care have contracts of employment and job descriptions or contractual briefs.